wviechtb/mathjaxr/README.md

 ## Details

 The Javascript code for MathJax is contained in this package.
 If a user viewing a help page has `mathjaxr` installed, it will be retrieved from there, otherwise it will be retrieved from the CDN site https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-chtml-full.js.
 To force use of the CDN site, the user can set the environment variable `MATHJAXR.USECDN` to any non-blank value.

+Package authors who want to ensure that users can see the rendered equations in the HTML help pages also when offline should add `mathjaxr` to `Imports`.

 ## Installation